Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 US providers: GDPR retrofitted

-Opt-out is the standard, not opt-in
+The default is opt-out, not opt-in

 Data retention periods are longer